 Joe Beef chose his site wisely: on Rue Saint-Claude, in the heart of a district teeming with activity.
 Directly opposite was the Bonsecours market, and within a couple of hundred feet the port, where “carters of cord wood,” bricks, and hay jostled with longshoremen and sailors.
-There were also factories nearby which employed a large number of workers.
+There were also factories nearby that employed a large number of workers.
 In 1875, when Rue Saint-Claude was widened, he was forced to move.
-But he refused to leave the port district and relocated further west, in a three-storey building on the corner of Rue de la Commune and Rue Callières.
+But he refused to leave the port district and relocated further west, in a three-storey building on the corner of Rue de la Commune and Rue de Callière.
 Thus he retained his clientele.

 From the outset Joe Beef’s inn was different.
 He did not set out to get rich but rather to make a reasonable profit while extending charity to the destitute.
 Consequently he always gave food and lodging to the down-and-out.
 “I never refuse a meal to a poor man,” he told a journalist from La Patrie.
 “No matter who he is, whether English, French, Irish, Negro, Indian, or what religion he belongs to, he’s sure to get a free meal at my place if he can’t afford to pay for it.”
-His generosity quickly assured him the friendship of the poor and every day between noon and one p.m. “about 300 longshoremen, beggars, odd-job men and outcasts from Montreal society” came into his premises.
+His generosity quickly assured him the friendship of the poor and every day between noon and 1:00 p.m. “about 300 longshoremen, beggars, odd-job men and outcasts from Montreal society” came into his premises.

 Joe Beef’s richest customers treated themselves to beef with onions, bread, butter, and tea with sugar, all for ten cents.
 The poorest received a bowl of soup and bread.
 The quality of the food served seems to have been excellent.
 According to one journalist, “assurances have been given that one of the largest firms supplying food and drink in the city considered [our] host one of its best clients, from the point of view of both the quality and the quantity of his purchases.”
 Joe himself claimed that amongst his customers were the biggest eaters on the continent.
 He required 200 pounds of meat and 300 pounds of bread a day to satisfy this crowd.
-Some came in so ravenous that they threw themselves on the meat like wild animals and, from 1876 to 1884, there were seven recorded cases of asphyxia, three fatal, caused by eating far too quickly.
+Some came in so ravenous that they threw themselves on the meat like wild animals and, between 1876 and 1884, there were seven recorded cases of asphyxia, three fatal, caused by eating far too quickly.

 At Joe Beef’s, one could also get a bed for the night.
-On the Rue de la Commune, in the ten second-floor rooms which served as a dormitory, there were more than 100 iron or wooden bunks.
-The inn closed at 11 p.m., at which time silence became compulsory.
+On the Rue de la Commune, in the ten second-floor rooms that served as a dormitory, there were more than 100 iron or wooden bunks.
+The inn closed at 11:00 p.m., at which time silence became compulsory.
 Those who chose to sleep there lined up at the bar to put down the ten cents for which they received a blanket.
 The shaggy ones were shaved by one of Joe’s assistants who acted as “barber,” and the filthiest had to take a bath.
 “After the bath, Joe sprinkled his boarder’s body with an insecticide preparation, a yellow powder kept in a huge pepper pot.”
 The clients had to sleep in the nude for “Joe claims it is better to burn more coal than to pay for washing the blankets.”

 In the evening an employee of the inn patrolled neighbouring streets looking for anyone in distress.
 “During the heavy winter storms, it often happens that drunks are found at night lying in a deep snow bank, where they would certainly die if they were not picked up by the night watchman and taken to the dormitory of the hotel.
 ‘I would be the most unhappy of men,’ Joe says, ‘if the public learned one day that some poor wretch died of hunger or cold at my door.’
 In the morning the boarders are awakened at seven and for breakfast receive ‘a Labrador chicken,’ the owner’s term for a herring and a large hunk of brown bread.
 The floors are swept, then covered with sawdust again, [and] sprinkled with chloride of lime.
 The windows are opened and ‘the river breeze clears the air in the sleeping quarters.’”
 Joe did not stint on sanitary measures.
 In 1884 La Patrie noted that only once in eight years had the Montreal press recorded a death in his house, “whereas not a week passes without some deaths being reported in the almshouse on Dorchester Street, where the unfortunates sleep on the floor and have very meagre fare.”